MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

  [-SharingCapability <SharingCapabilities>] [-StorageQuota <Int64>] [-StorageQuotaWarningLevel <Int64>]
  [<CommonParameters>]
 ```
+NOTE: The above parameters are valid for a Group Site Collection.

 ## DESCRIPTION
 For any parameters that are passed in, the `Set-SPOSite` cmdlet sets or updates the setting for the site collection identified by parameter Identity.